Lagrang/taxi-rides/README.md

 in [RowOffsetLocator](https://github.com/Lagrang/taxi-rides/blob/main/src/main/java/com/taxi/rides/storage/index/RowOffsetLocator.java)
 class.

+Second optimization is CSV file splitting.
+If size of CSV file greater than defined 'split point' (though command line), then it will be logically split into several files.
+Each file will be processed by different thread.
+Each logical file will have it own indexes.

 During query evaluation, application print 'predicate push-down' statistics, e.g. how many row read per each file, total rows in file, is file skipped, etc.